 The cost of a trip to Granada, Spain is $15 Prices start at per room, per night.

 Zero dollars (house sitting) in Amsterdam, the Netherlands.

 The Netherlands, Utrecht: $40 Only $16 a night

 Approximately $37 USD in the Dutch city of Leiden 0/6 per night

 The Netherlands, Maastricht: $31 Price: $57 per night

 Three-hundred-seven dollars in The Hague, Netherlands Expenses of only $17 per night

-The cost of a meal in Oslo, Norway, is $41 49 per day
+A total of $41 in Oslo, Norway 49 per day

 Norway's Bergen costs Costing per night